Entanglement cost for infinite-dimensional physical systems: Direct part: Construction of a one-way LOCC protocol for entanglement dilution

 First, we show the additivity of entanglement cost as follows. \begin{lemma}[(Additivity of entanglement cost)] Let $A$ and $B$ be quantum systems represented by separable Hilbert spaces.
 For any bipartite state $\rho_{AB}\in\mathcal{D}\qty(\HH_A \otimes \HH_B)$, for all classes of operations $\mathcal{O}$ in~\eqref{eq:classes}, and for all $n\in\mathbb{N}_+$, it holds that \bb E_{c,\,\mathcal{O}}\qty(\rho)=\frac{1}{n}E_{c,\,\mathcal{O}}\qty(\rho^{\otimes n}). \ee \end{lemma}

 \begin{proof} The additivity of $E_{c,\,\mathcal{O}}$ on multiple copies of $\rho$ has been shown in Ref.~\cite[Lemma~1]{Hayden-EC}.
-Importantly, the proof there works just as well in infinite dimensions.
-Note that here we are surreptitiously using the fact that the set of operations $\mathcal{O}$ is closed under parallel use of operations (Remark~\ref{closed_under_parallel_composition_rem}).
+Importantly, the proof there works just as well in infinite-dimensional systems.
+Note that here we are surreptitiously using the fact that the set $\mathcal{O}$ is closed under parallel use of operations (Remark~\ref{closed_under_parallel_composition_rem}). \end{proof}